billsix/programmingFromTheGroundUp/docs/source/memoryint.rst

 ..
 [6]
    This is why adding more memory to your computer makes it run faster.
-   The more memory your computer has, the less it puts on disk, so it doesn't have to always be interrupting your programs to retreive pages off the disk.
+   The more memory your computer has, the less it puts on disk, so it doesn't have to always be interrupting your programs to retrieve pages off the disk.

 .. |Memory Layout of a Linux Program at Startup| image:: _static/memorylayout.png